Master of Arts (MA) in Interdisciplinary Latin American Studies

 Organization and goals

 The consecutive M.A. is modularized.
 It consists of a core area, a specialization area, an area of research practice and an elective area.
 Each module includes two courses.
-The aim of the program is the acquirement or consolidation of academic and interdisciplinary knowledge and competences with professional relevance which enable a future occupation in a wide field both inside and outside of the university, for example:
+The aim of the program is the acquirement or consolidation of interdisciplinary academic knowledge and competences with professional relevance which enable a future occupation in a wide field both inside and outside university, for example:

 The research-oriented profile allows the well-founded preparation for a later Ph.D. program.